cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 ### Using a Nominal Group

-Hybrid KEM frameworks that use a nominal group for the traditional component invoke the DeriveKeyPair, Encap, and Decap functions of PQ KEMs, alongside analogous functions of the nominal group.
+Hybrid KEM frameworks that use a nominal group for the traditional component invoke the `DeriveKeyPair`, `Encaps`, and `Decaps` functions of PQ KEMs, alongside analogous functions of the nominal group.
 The "encapsulation key" is the receiver's public key group element; the "ciphertext" is an ephemeral group element; and the shared secret is the secret value resulting from an ephemeral-static Diffie-Hellman exchange.

 ~~~